-Once a completed Program Application is received, SEB Housing will determine initial eligibility and compliance.
+Once a completed Program Application is received with a mortgage pre-approval, SEB Housing will determine initial eligibility and compliance.
 If the applicant is determined to be eligible for the Lottery, they will receive an Application Number in the order in which their application was completed.
 The purpose of the Application Number is simply to keep all households' names unknown at the lottery.
 The Application Number has no bearing on a household's final Waiting List position.